 Diagnosing Menstrual Problems

-A comprehensive approach is used to diagnose menstrual issues, allowing healthcare providers to understand the root causes.
+A comprehensive approach is used to diagnose menstrual cycle problems, allowing healthcare providers to understand the root causes.
 This process generally includes:

-- Symptom Tracking: Recording menstrual patterns, including cycle duration, flow, and symptoms like digestive problems.
+- Symptom Tracking: Recording menstrual patterns, including cycle duration, flow, and symptoms like stomach issues during periods.

 - Medical History Review: Discussing personal and family health history to identify possible genetic or lifestyle influences.

-- Physical Examination: Performing a pelvic exam to detect abnormalities.
+- Physical Examination: A pelvic exam is performed to detect abnormalities.

-- Diagnostic Tests: Conducting blood tests to assess hormone levels and imaging tests, like ultrasounds, to examine reproductive organs.
+- Diagnostic Tests: Blood tests are conducted to assess hormone levels, and imaging tests, like ultrasounds, are conducted to examine reproductive organs.

-A prompt and precise diagnosis is critical for effective treatment, reducing potential side effects of irregular cycles on the body.
+A prompt and precise diagnosis is critical for effective treatment, reducing potential side effects of irregular periods on the body.

 Side Effects of Irregular Periods on the Body